scz-u/ethereum-mint-bot/README.md

 # ethereum-mint-bot
 A free bot for minting NFTs on the Ethereum network

+## Goals:
+* No failed transactions
+* No pending transaction locking up your wallet
+* Frontrunning protection
+* Easily adjustable gas prices and cancellation
+* Eliminate the "click race"
+* FREE

 ## Why:
 * NFT minting is dominated by people with a technological advantage, this project aims to provide a competetive advantage for people that aren't software developers.